 Why Are They Called Garter Snakes?

-Leopold Fitzinger used the term “garter snake” in 1843 to designate the genus that includes ribbon snakes and garter snakes.
-The striped garters that men used to wear to keep their socks up gave garter snakes their common name.
-The name is derived from the Greek words ophio, which means snake, and thamnos, which means bush.
+The term “garter snake” has been used for a very long time to designate the genus that includes ribbon snakes and garter snakes.
+The striped garters that men used to wear to keep their socks up are where the name garter snake is derived.
+Some say the name is derived from the Greek words ophio, which means snake, and thamnos, which means bush.
+Thamnophis, as it is commonly known, actually means bush snake.

 Are Garter Snakes Good To Have Around?